 The Addis Ababa Action Agenda on Financing for Development (United Nations, 2015) clearly identifies and as a relevant element in the financing of sustainable development programmes.
-As shown in Investment and financing for development, these flows are relatively small when compared to domestic public resources or .
+As shown in Robust and predictable financing sources, these flows are relatively small when compared to domestic public resources or .
 However, they are still essential since they frequently function as “seed funds” or catalysers of additional resource mobilization in sectors or projects where other funding options are limited, or where other investors are reluctant to participate.
 Furthermore, for some countries in vulnerable situations, official funds are frequently the only source of financing available.

 For these reasons, the importance of official flows is often highlighted in the 2030 Agenda.
 In fact, they are referred to in 11 targets, including sector-specific official support to agriculture1, health2, water and sanitation3, clean energy4, biodiversity5 and others.

 It is important to highlight the commitment of developed economies under SDG target 17.2 to dedicate 0.7 per cent of their gross national income to ODA to developing countries and 0.15 to 0.20 per cent to.
 As shown in figure 1, there is a significant gap between this commitment and actual ODA funds made available for development.
 This cumulative shortfall could compromise the financing of the 2030 Agenda.

 This chapter covers concessional resources to two sectors: infrastructure in economic sectors and agriculture.
 Although the role of this source of financing is essential everywhere, these two areas are directly related to productive growth and its impact on sustainable development.